List of 1 items.

 2. We focus on academic depth and rigor, instilling confidence to tackle the challenges of an increasingly complex world.

-3. We celebrate diversity on a daily basis through our bilingual immersion programs and our commitment to the IB learner profile.
+3. We celebrate diversity daily through our bilingual immersion programs and our commitment to the IB learner profile.

 4. We are honest, respectful, inclusive, and we take responsibility for our actions and their consequences.